MianWang123/Natural-Language-Processing/README.md

 ### Tasks

-Given Amazon Reviews Dataset, 4 models are established and compared here (RNN, LSTM, GRU, BILSTM) to predict custormers' rankings from thier reviews, also the best model is implemented and compared with/without attention; On top of this, hugging face pretrained model is introduced for transfer learning; Last but not least, Seq2Seq model is built to predict customers' summaries according to their reviews.
+Given Amazon Reviews Dataset, 4 models are established and compared here (RNN, LSTM, GRU, BILSTM) to predict custormers' ratings from thier reviews, also the best model is implemented and compared with/without attention; On top of this, hugging face pretrained model is introduced for transfer learning; Last but not least, Seq2Seq model is built to predict customers' summaries according to their reviews.

 ### Dataset